codeoverflow-org/nodecg-io-docs/docs/contribute/create_service.md

 // TODO: Rename all occurrences of "your-service-name" with only lowercase and hyphens ( - )

 import { NodeCG } from "nodecg-types/types/server";
-import { Result,emptySuccess,success,ServiceBundle } from "nodecg-io-core";
+import { Result, emptySuccess, success, ServiceBundle } from "nodecg-io-core";
 // TODO: Replace the "fake" service class with that found on npm etc. import { ServiceClass } from "./";